azat-co/practicalnode/chapter4/chapter4.md

 ***Figure 4-4.** The home page*

-## article.jade
+## article.pug

-The individual article page (Figure 4-5) is relatively unsophisticated because most of the elements are abstracted into `layout.jade`:
+The individual article page (Figure 4-5) is relatively unsophisticated because most of the elements are abstracted into `layout.pug`:

     extends layout